-The Wall was rebuilt in 1934 using a concrete base and featuring a manual scoreboard, which are still used today.
-It also added a 23-foot-tall net ?above and beyond the top of the wall? so home run balls wouldn?t damage the businesses on Lansdowne Street, according to MLB.com.
+The Wall was rebuilt in 1934 using a concrete base and featuring a manual scoreboard, which is still used today.
+It also added a 23-foot-tall net "above and beyond the top of the wall" so home run balls wouldn't damage the businesses on Lansdowne Street, according to MLB.com.

 That, of course, was taken down in favor of Green Monster Seats for fans in the early 2000s.